sandeepg98/java-datamunger-assignment-step1-stackroute/readme.md

      `git status`

-6. Add all the files in your repo
+6. Add all the changes in your local repo

      `git add .`